Skip to main content

 Breakfast is the most important meal of the day, but too many hungry students miss a morning meal.
 Schools that offer a Breakfast After the Bell (BAtB) program by implementing models such as Breakfast in the Classroom (BIC), Grab and Go to the Classroom, and Second Chance Breakfast, are able to increase access to school breakfast and provide more kids with the healthy food they need to learn and grow.

-The Student Success Act included a requirement that school districts, public charter schools, and education service districts must, beginning in School Year 2020-21, make breakfast accessible at a school site if 70% or more of the students at that school site, from a previous year, were “eligible students".
-“Eligible students" are those students who are eligible for free or reduced price meals under the U.S. Department of Agriculture's guidelines.
+School districts, public charter schools, and education service districts must make breakfast accessibleafter the bell, at a school site, if 70% or more of the students at that school site, from a previous year, were “eligible students".
+“Eligible students" are those students who are eligible for free or reduced-price meals under the U.S. Department of Agriculture's guidelines.

-SY 2023-24 Breakfast After the Bell Required Site List shows which sites are required to provide Breakfast after the Bell and which sites are eligible for the exemption from that requirement.
+The Required and Exempt Eligible Site lists below show which sites are required to provide Breakfast after the Bell and which sites are eligible for the exemption from that requirement.

-Because of the Student Success Act, there is grant funding available to support Breakfast After the Bell Implementation.
-The Student Success Act provides equipment grant funding for those sponsors operating the National School Lunch Program/School Breakfast Program who are required to implement Breakfast After the Bell to include the BATB Equipment Grant.
+As part of the Student Success Act, there is grant funding available to support Breakfast After the Bell Implementation.
+Breakfast After the Bell (BAtB) equipment grant funding is for those sponsors operating the National School Lunch Program/School Breakfast Program who are required to implement Breakfast After the Bell.
 Please see the BAtB Equipment Grant section below.

 Resources